getbubblenow/bubble-docs/releases/README.md

 #### version 0.14.4
 Come join us on a great adventure!
 This is our pre-release evaluation version.

+*Target Release Date: September 2020*

 ----
 # [Breakout](breakout.md)
 #### version 1.0.0
 Break through to a new level of personal data security and Internet experience!
 This will be our expanded beta release.

-*Target Release Date: October 2020*
+*Target Release Date: December 2020*

 # [Carnival](carnival.md)
 #### version 2.0.0